seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **CLOTEN**
 I am not vexed more at any thing in the earth: a
-pox on’t!
+pox on't!
 I had rather not be so noble as I am;
 they dare not fight with me, because of the queen my
 mother: every Jack-slave hath his bellyful of
 fighting, and I must go up and down like a cock that